Where the Stars Really Go When They're in Toronto

 Akira BackWhere: The second-floor of the Bisha Hotel is where you’ll discover Akira Back, the newest addition to the hotel’s growing roster of upscale venues.

-Star-power: With the draw of the Bisha Hotel behind this new venue, this is another one of our pick’s for this year’s top debut venues for TIFF.
+Star-power: With the draw of the Bisha Hotel behind this newish venue, this was a big pick for last year's top debut venues for TIFF.

 FYI: With Michelin-Star Chef Akira Back at the helm, we’re positive the food here will be as good as the star-spotting — if not better.